yyan115/DigiDucks/README.md

 Set Game as startup project and press build or run in Visual Studio.

-If you want to use Engine features, simply include #include "DuckEngine.h" in your game files.
+If you want to use Engine features, simply add #include "DuckEngine.h" to your game scripts.